Top 10 Catchiest Video Game Songs With Vocals

 As gamers, we’re so used to our music being bereft of any sort of vocal accompaniment, other than a tune to hum, that it can come as a surreal surprise when a track actually features someone’s voice.
 And no, we’re not talking about the epic choir chants reserved for JRPG final bosses, either.

 But just like in real life, lyrics can a make song better or worse, and many soundtracks suffer because of them.
 However, when a composer intentionally adds lyrics to a song in the knowledge that it will make the game that much better, then what you end up with is a winning, memorable formula.
-Below are ten of the catchiest songs in video games that feature vocal talent:
+Below are our top 10 catchiest video game songs with vocals:

 10. The World Ends With You — “Long Dream”